-The Australian Chamber Orchestra's Instrument Fund generously provides our musicians with access to some truly great stringed instruments.
-Instruments such as the 1728/29 Stradivarius and the 1714 Guarneri filius Andreæ, together with the other extraordinary instruments on Ioan to the Orchestra, help us attract and retain the highest calibre of musicians.
+The Australian Chamber Orchestra has continued to benefit over the last 12 months from having access to the great stringed instruments the Fund provides to our musicians.
+Instruments such as the 1728/29 Stradivarius violin and the 1714 Joseph Guarneri filius Andreæ violin, together with the other extraordinary instruments on loan to the Orchestra, help us attract and retain musicians of the highest calibre.